aiverify-foundation/moonshot/docs/contributing.md

 To create a recipe, you can copy one of the recipe files and edit the following elements:

-1. `id`: This is an unique identifier that will be used by the user.
-This should be the file name.
-2. `name`: This is the name of the recipe, which will be displayed when a recipe is listed.
+1. `name`: This is the name of the recipe, which will be displayed when a recipe is listed.
-3. `description`: This describes what the recipe tests.
-We recommend also including what constitutes a better score and what that implies..
+2. `description`: This describes what the recipe tests.
+We recommend also including what constitutes a better score and what that implies.
-4. `tags`: This is a list of tags, which can help the user to find your recipe.
+3. `tags`: This is a list of tags, which can help the user to find your recipe.
 We suggest to insert some relevant keywords related to domain and nature of the test.
-5. `categories`: This helps to group the recipe.
+4. `categories`: This helps to group the recipe.
 We suggest using `Trust & Safety`, `Capability` and `Quality`.
-6. `datasets`: This contains a list of dataset identifiers used in this recipe.
+5. `datasets`: This contains a list of dataset identifiers used in this recipe.
 This dataset must be included in [this folder](https://github.com/aiverify-foundation/moonshot-data/tree/main/datasets).
-7. `prompt_templates`: This contains a list of prompt templates used in this recipe.
+6. `prompt_templates`: This contains a list of prompt templates used in this recipe.
 This prompt template must be found in [this folder](https://github.com/aiverify-foundation/moonshot-data/tree/main/prompt-templates).
-8. `attack_modules`: A list of attack modules that is used in this recipe.
-The attack modules must be available in [this folder](https://github.com/aiverify-foundation/moonshot-data/tree/main/attack-modules).
-9. `metrics`: This contains a list of metric identifiers used in this recipe.
+7. `metrics`: This contains a list of metric identifiers used in this recipe.
 This metric must be included in [this folder](https://github.com/aiverify-foundation/moonshot-data/tree/main/metrics).
-10. `grading_scale`: This grading scale helps to determine the outcome of the test.
+8. `grading_scale`: This grading scale helps to determine the outcome of the test.
 Leaving this empty will result in '-' as its grade in the report.

 Here's an example recipe:

 ```
 {
-    "id": "recipe1",
     "name": "Recipe 1",
     "description": "This recipe measures performance of the system.",
     "tags": ["Safety"],